Frequently Asked Questions About

 When I install a new version of NYC, should I install it in the same directory as my previous version?

-No. Avoid installing in the same folder as a previous installation because there is potential to overwrite some of your user files.
-If you install any NYC version prior to v5.10, it will overwrite your RECIPES cookbook with the sample RECIPES cookbook that is packaged with the archive.
+No. Use the default installation path, which avoids installing in the same folder as a previous installation (which could overwrite some of your user files).
 To be safe, always install NYC into a new directory; if the setup program defaults to a directory that exists, select a different folder.
 Once you have NYC installed into a new directory, use File...Upgrade... to bring over/upgrade your user files (including your cookbooks and reg info) from your previous version.

 NYC v4 requires the external file VBRUN300.DLL.
 What is that and where do I get it?